Sort Operator

 Configure the Data Workflow Component

-Next, create the Data Workflow which contains the Sort operator.
+Next, you'll set up the Data Workflow component, which performs the sort operation.

 1. | Drag and drop an Input operator onto your Data Workflow canvas. |